 What is Google Cloud Vision API?
 Check out the video by Google here:

 Use Google Cloud Vision on the Raspberry Pi to take a picture with the Raspberry Pi Camera and classify it with the Google Cloud Vision API.
 First, we’ll walk you through setting up the Google Cloud Platform.
+Note: the Google Cloud Platform may change in the future and this is out of our control.
+We’ve updated this tutorial on April 2019.

 Next, we will use the Raspberry Pi Camera to take a picture of an object, and then use the Raspberry Pi to upload the picture taken to Google Cloud.